 It is vital that you do your due diligence when determining the value of your multifamily property.
 It’s a good move to overestimate your costs and underestimate your income to see if you can make it work before purchasing a property.

 3 – Evaluate the equity.

 Your investment will create its own equity eventually, but it is even better to buy into a property that already has it.
 A motivated seller might be willing to get out of a property for less than full value, or you could buy a property that needs work at a discount.

 4 – Location, location, location.

 Ah yes, the cliché of real estate.
 But it’s even more important for you to consider as a multifamily buyer, particularly if you are banking on an up-and-coming neighborhood.
 If you hit a trend, you hit the jackpot.
-But remember—you can transform a property, but not an entire neighborhood.

 5 – Consider the comps.

 Like location, this is also a no-brainer.
 But there are just so many things to compare with multifamily units.
 You could blow would-be tenants with a kitchen upgrade, but if the unit doesn’t offer a terrace, roof deck, pool, or any other desirable amenity, they may opt to move in somewhere else.

 6 – Remember to factor in all units.

 Multifamily units come with higher price tags, so you will need to be realistic about the cash flow of every unit.
 That means you’ll also need a plan to cover your costs if you’ve got vacancies.